scrapy/scrapy/docs/topics/selectors.rst

 Constructing selectors
 ----------------------

-There are two types of selectors bundled with Scrapy.
+There are four types of selectors bundled with Scrapy.
 Those are:

- * :class:`~scrapy.selector.HtmlXPathSelector` - for working with HTML documents
+ * :class:`~scrapy.selector.HtmlXPathSelector` - for working with HTML documents using XPath.

- * :class:`~scrapy.selector.XmlXPathSelector` - for working with XML documents
+ * :class:`~scrapy.selector.XmlXPathSelector` - for working with XML documents using XPath.

+ * :class:`~scrapy.selector.HtmlCSSSelector` - for working with HTML documents using CSS selectors.

+ * :class:`~scrapy.selector.XmlCSSSelector` - for working with XML documents using CSS selectors.

 .. highlight:: python

-Both share the same selector API, and are constructed with a Response object as their first parameter.
+All of them share the same selector API, and are constructed with a Response object as their first parameter.
 This is the Response they're going to be "selecting".

 Example::

-    hxs = HtmlXPathSelector(response) # a HTML selector
+    hcs = HtmlCSSSelector(response) # an HTML CSS selector
-    xxs = XmlXPathSelector(response) # a XML selector
+    xxs = XmlXPathSelector(response) # an XML XPath selector

 Using selectors with XPaths
 ---------------------------